 If you were hurt at work, on the jobsite, or while you were performing duties for your employer, you may be eligible for various types of workers’ compensation benefits (“workers’ comp”), and you may also have a claim for negligence.
 Do you have to sue your employer to get your workers’ compensation benefits?
 What benefits are you entitled to?
 Who pays?
 Can you make a claim against your employer for negligence?
 Who else might be responsible for your damages and financial losses?
-An experienced workers’ compensation and personal injury attorney can help you answer these and other legal questions and work for you to obtain the benefits and compensation that you are entitled to.
+An experienced Richmond workers’ compensation attorney can help you answer these and other legal questions and work for you to obtain the benefits and compensation that you are entitled to.

 Can you get fired for filing a workers’ comp claim?